 Emotions run high during the holidays.
-Prepare for your child’s inevitable Christmas Crash with the Holiday Meltdown Plan printable.
+Prepare for your child’s inevitable Christmas Crash with the Christmas Meltdown Plan printable.

-Welcome to Day 8 of the 12 Days of Christmas Printables.
-This is my thank you for your support of this small business.
+Welcome to Day 8 of the 12 Days of Free Christmas Printable Activities.
+This is my thank you gift to my wonderful email subscribers for your support of this small business.

 Let’s be honest.
 You know it’s coming.